superraylin/BruinRun/README.md

 # Team Project Bruin Bruin

 ## What is your project and how do you use it?
 Our project "Bruin Run" is similar to the game "Temple Run."
 We control a bruin on a skate board to roam around the UCLA campus to collect pumpkins as much as possible while avoiding all the skelecton obstacles.
+The skeleton and pumpkin are there to create a Halloween theme.

 Please wait 10 ~ 30 seconds for the game to be completely loaded.
 Press '4' to start the game; use buttons '1', '2', and '3' to avoid control movements.
 The game ends when the bruin collides with an obstacle.
 Press 'r' to restart the game.